 Position

-Position, known as the representation of the accurate condition of elements such as points, lines, and surfaces on a component relative to their ideal positions.
-Position tolerance refers to the maximum allowable deviation between the actual position of the measured feature and its ideal position.
+Position is used to control the accurate condition of elements such as points, lines, and surfaces on a component relative to their ideal positions.

 Concentricity

-Concentricity, commonly referred to as the degree of coaxially, signifies the condition of the measured axis on a component being in the same straight line relative to the datum axis.
-Concentricity tolerance indicates the allowable variation between the actual measured axis and the datum axis.
+Concentricity controls the condition of the measured axis on a component being in the same straight line relative to the datum axis.

-Illustrative Example: When the tolerance value is accompanied by the symbol, the tolerance zone is the area between two cylinders of diameter 0.08mm.
+Example: the tolerance zone is the area between two cylinders of diameter 0.08mm.
 The axis of the cylindrical tolerance zone coincides with the datum.

 Symmetry